McDonald's sues ousted CEO, alleging employee relationships

 McDonald’s says it's suing Stephen Easterbrook, the CEO it ousted last year over an inappropriate relationship with an employee, alleging Monday that he covered up relationships with three other employees and destroyed evidence.

-The company now wants to reclaim hundreds of thousands of dollars in compensation paid to Easterbrook on his departure.
+The company now wants to reclaim millions of dollars in compensation paid to Easterbrook.

 “McDonald's does not tolerate behavior from employees that does not reflect our values,” said McDonald's President and CEO Chris Kempczinski, who was promoted following Easterbrook's departure, in a message to employees Monday.

+In his message to employees, Kempczinski said he is committed to making sure that employees are “encouraged and comfortable coming forward with information about any behavior that doesn't align with our values.”

+McDonald's also told workers Monday it is conducting a global survey and listening sessions to assess the current state of its corporate culture.
+The assessment will be completed and shared with employees in November, McDonald’s Chief People Officer Heidi Capozzi said in a message obtained by The Associated Press.

 McDonald’s fired Easterbrook last November after he acknowledged exchanging videos and text messages in a non-physical, consensual relationship with an employee.
 Easterbrook told the company that there were no other similar instances.
-Easterbrook and his wife divorced in 2015, the same year he became McDonald's CEO.
+An initial search of his cellphone confirmed that.

 Based on what the company knew at the time, McDonald’s board approved a separation agreement “without cause” that allowed Easterbrook to keep nearly $42 million in stock-based benefits, according to Equilar, which tracks executive compensation.
 Easterbrook also collected 26 weeks of pay, amounting to compensation of about $670,000.

-McDonald’s says in a lawsuit that in July, it received an anonymous tip that Easterbrook had engaged in a sexual relationship with another employee.
+According to the lawsuit, McDonald's received an anonymous tip in July that Easterbrook had engaged in a sexual relationship with another employee.
 After an investigation, McDonald's confirmed that relationship as well as two other physical, sexual relationships in the year before he was fired.
 Easterbrook also approved a special grant of restricted stock, worth hundreds of thousands of dollars, to one of those employees, the lawsuit said.

-In a lawsuit filed in Delaware, McDonald’s said it would not have terminated Easterbrook without cause if it had known of the additional relationships.
+In the lawsuit, which was filed in Delaware, McDonald’s said it would not have terminated Easterbrook without cause if it had known of the additional relationships.

+Tim Hubbard, an assistant professor of management at the University of Notre Dame’s Mendoza College of Business, said firing a CEO with cause can lead to protracted, expensive legal battles, which is why boards try to avoid it.
+Easterbrook's case seemed clear-cut, he said.

+But Hubbard applauded McDonald's for reopening the investigation when new information came forward.
+He said McDonald's experience may teach other companies not to reach severance agreements without a thorough investigation.

 McDonald’s is now attempting to block Easterbrook from exercising his stock options and said it will seek compensatory damages.